XpiritBV/azure-container-apps-workshop/labs/using-dapr-aca.md

 ### 5.2 Using log stream

 Use the Azure Portal and open the Log Stream of an App.
 Use the dropdown to select the Dapr container.

 ![Dapr Logs using Log Stream](/labs/img/daprlogs2.png)

+### 5.3 Use the Azure CLI

+Make sure to filter on container 'daprd'

 ## 6. Have a look at the Application Map